Dr. David B. Cohen

-Title: Professor, Fellow Ray C. Bliss Institute of Applied Politics
+Title: Professor of Political Science, Assistant Director Ray C. Bliss Institute of Applied Politics

 Office: 208 Olin Hall

 David B. Cohen is a professor of political science and Assistant Director of the Ray C. Bliss Institute of Applied Politics at The University of Akron.
 Professor Cohen earned a B.A. in political science and international relations at the University of Wisconsin-Madison, an M.A. in political science at the University of Tennessee, and a Ph.D. in political science at the University of South Carolina.

 Among others, he teaches courses on the American presidency, Congress, and homeland security.
 He is co-author of Buckeye Battleground: Ohio, Campaigns, and Elections in the Twenty-First Century (2011) and is currently co-authoring a manuscript to be published by University Press of Kansas titled The President’s Chief of Staff: Evolution of a White House Institution.
 He has published numerous scholarly articles on the American presidency as well as in the area of homeland security.
 Professor Cohen’s primary areas of research specialization are the American presidency, Congress, campaigns/elections, and homeland security.